Redback-Operations/redback-documentation/docs/project-3/research/strava-bulk-export-data-description.md

 ## Top level directory

-The top level directory contains many .csv file - most of which are not relevant or only slightly relevant for our analyses.
+The top level directory contains many .csv files - most of which are not relevant or only slightly relevant for our analyses.
 There is often around 40+ such files and only a small number contain information that we will use:

 1.  **activities.csv**: A summary tab;e of the workouts included in the doeanload.
 This contains many summary fields such as duration, distance, average and maximum speed, average and maximum power, and average and maximum cadence.
 It also includes a link to a .fit, .gpx to .tcx file for the workout that contains the specific data recorded for that individual workout.